sshine/lira/README.md

 # Try the Lira demo - [demo.lira.org](https://demo.lira.org)

-To show a possible integration of the language, we provide a graphical frontend use-case for creating, deploying and monitoring future contracts.
-Behind the scenes, this frontend will generate corresponding Lira code which is subsequently compiled to EVM and deployed to Ethereum.
-By generating Lira code, we ensure that the static guarantees of the language apply regardless of frontend functionality.
-Additionally, the frontend makes it possible to view both the generated Lira code and the compiled EVM bytecode.
+To demonstrate one possible integration of the language, we provide a graphical front-end use-case for creating, deploying and monitoring future contracts.
+Behind the scenes, this front-end will generate corresponding Lira code which is subsequently compiled to EVM and deployed to Ethereum.
+By generating Lira code, we ensure that the static guarantees of the language apply regardless of front-end functionality.
+Additionally, the front-end makes it possible to view both the generated Lira code and the compiled EVM bytecode.

-Using a non-Turing complete DSL for this purpose has several advantages.
-In particular, the language is restricted such that using it to specify unintended behavior is impossible.
-Further, as the semantics of the language are formally verified, contracts specified in the language is guaranteed to behave as intended and to only have a single interpretation.
+Using a domain-specific language that isn't Turing-complete has several advantages.
+In particular, expressing unintended within the contract logic is not possible.
+Further, as the semantics of the language are formally verified, contracts specified in the language are guaranteed to behave as intended and to only have a single interpretation.

 # The Lira Language

 Before we give the full definition of the language, let's go through a few of the functions.